Advocacy at EFF – Rainey Reitman

 We have this belief that you have to be ready for the next big event which means you need to have all of your ducks in a row if the next Ed Snowden shows up tomorrow.
-Which means having a deep grassroots network across the nation ready to engage with us.
+This means having a deep grassroots network across the nation ready to engage with us.
 We’re especially focused on college campuses these days, and our very informed member base that is willing to speak up.
 Giving them the tools to make a difference.

 I’m in regular communication with them about all these issues, so that if something breaking happens or a new opportunity shows up down the road they can jump in and make the biggest difference possible.
 So those are some of the things I think about when considering priority.
 It’s a hard battle choosing what we get involved with, and what we don’t is one of the hardest decisions that we have to make.

-Wesley: How many decision makers are there in choosing the issues you want to tackle?
+Wesley: How many decision-makers are there in choosing the issues you want to tackle?

 That’ll be how we explore all the different facets of a particular problem or issue.
 From there, we’ll arrive at what we think the best thing to do.
-Most of time that’s what we do.
-In terms of individual priority setting, we tend make our own decisions in collaboration with whomever your boss is.
-In my case it’s the Executive Director.
+Most of the time that’s what we do.
+In terms of individual priority setting, we tend to make our own decisions in collaboration with whomever our boss is.
+In my case, it’s the Executive Director.
 I also work with a team of activists who consult with me on what they should be prioritizing.
 I often bite off more than we can chew, and I have to be realistic a little bit later about whether or not we had eyes bigger than our stomach.

 Wesley: How big is your team?

 Rainey: The activism team is four and a half people other than me currently, and we are hiring two more.
 We have two activists who are more focused on copyright and intellectual property issues, and we’re hiring two more that are going to be focusing on surveillance and privacy issues.
-We also have an investigative reporter who is just phenomenal and he’s been doing a wide range of things around privacy issues, but he’s doing a big investigation right now into technology used by police and prisons.
+We also have an investigative reporter who is just phenomenal and he’s been doing a wide range of things around privacy issues, but he’s doing a big investigation right now into the technology used by police and prisons.
 There’s our newest hire whose background is community organizing.
-He used to be executive director of this great civil liberties nonprofit in DC, and he’s come to lead our grassroots effort and with the focus on college campuses around the country.
+He used to be executive director of these great civil liberties nonprofit in DC, and he’s come to lead our grassroots effort and with the focus on college campuses around the country.

 Wesley: What about public-private partnerships?
 How is that data protected?